Harshitkumar07/DSA-in-Cpp/Strings/README.md

 The solutions provided here are sourced from popular competitive programming platforms like **Leetcode**, **GeeksforGeeks (GFG)**, and others.
 Each problem is addressed with a structured approach, offering clear problem descriptions, example scenarios, and optimized C++ implementations.
 Whether you're a beginner looking to strengthen your understanding of string algorithms or an experienced coder preparing for competitive programming or interviews, this collection aims to cater to all skill levels.

+## Structure

+Each problem is implemented with the following structure:
+- **Problem**: Problem statement describing the challenge.
+- **Example Input and Output**: Examples to illustrate the problem.
+- **Solution**: Explanation of the approach used to solve the problem.
+- **C++ Code**: The C++ implementation of the solution.
+- **Time & Space Complexity**: A detailed breakdown of the time and space complexity of the solution.
+- **Best and Worst Time Complexity**: An analysis of the best-case and worst-case time complexities.
+- **Example Input and Output after Compilation**: Demonstrates how the input and output appear when the code is executed.

+## How to Use

+1. Clone this repository.
+2. Navigate to the `Strings/` folder.
+3. Each file contains a problem solution.
+Copy-paste the solution into your preferred coding platform for execution or testing.

 ---

 ## Topics Covered